Ethics

 Members of the physiotherapy profession have an ethical responsibility to:

-3. Act honestly, transparently and with integrity in all professional and business practices to uphold the reputation of the profession.
+3. Act honestly, transparently, and with integrity in all professional and business practices to uphold the reputation of the profession.
+(Accountability, Integrity)

-4. Recognize the responsibility to share evidence-informed and clinical best practices in physiotherapy with each other and other health care professionals.
+4. Recognize the responsibility to share evidence-informed and clinical best practices in physiotherapy with one another and other health-care professionals.
+(Excellence)

-5. Contribute to the development of the profession through support of research, mentoring, and student supervision.
+5. Contribute to the development of the profession through the support of research, mentoring, and student supervision.
+(Excellence)

-6. Refrain from harassment, abuse or discrimination of colleagues, employees, or students.
+6. Refrain from harassment, abuse, or discrimination of colleagues, employees, or students.
+(Integrity, Respect)

 Version